twse/random-stuff/README.md

 4. Add the contents to `names.csv` via `echo file.csv >> ../names.csv` replaced with your actual file containing a list.
 5. Commit the new file via `-a -m "message"` replaced with your own message.
 6. Login as `gurumukhi` to push changes.
-7. Open the Mozilla credits list by clicking the link at the beginning and the entries will appear with the last updated date being changed.
+7. View the Mozilla credits list with the link at the beginning and the entries will appear with the last updated date being changed.

 ## Manually bulk-adding names to Mozilla credits list via GitHub web interface
 Only works when logged in as the last entry in the below owner list.
 You won't receive any emails when your name is added - this will only see the message in the log.